Best professional voicemail greetings for 2023

 Examples of great professional voicemail greetings

-Below you’ll find some examples of different types of voicemail messages.
+Below you’ll find some of the best examples of different types of professional voicemail greetings.

-Feel free to use these examples when recording your message or take inspiration and create your own.
+Feel free to use these business voicemail script examples when recording your message or use them as inspiration and create your own.

-Here are some examples of general, formal greetings that you can use for a variety of purposes:
+We’ll start with some examples of general, formal greetings that you can use for a variety of purposes.

 “Hello, you have reached [name of company].
 We cannot take your call at the moment.
 Please leave your name and number.
 We will return your call soon.
 Thank you.”